gabrielmcg/synergy-netlify/deploy-bm/osdp-custom-attributes.md

 **Figure.** Deployment Plan attributes

-## Windows 2016 0S Deployment Plan
+## Windows 2016 OS Deployment Plan

 The following figure shows the Windows 2016 OS Deployment Plan shipping with this solution where only the NIC1 and NIC2 attributes are exposed but additional custom attributes are present and used to configure the Windows OS during deployment.
 Among other things, the password for the administrative user, the desired Power Plan, Remote Desktop settings, and the Windows Product Key are specified using custom attributes.